 • the NHS

-• schools, colleges, early years organisations, or adult education settings.
+• schools, colleges, early years settings and organisations offering adult education.

-There are a variety of opportunities available across the private sector, for example, within care companies and private healthcare businesses.
-Graduates can also work within social prescribing, employed by either the NHS or a private healthcare company and working in partnership with community groups.
+There are a variety of opportunities available across the private sector, with care companies and private healthcare businesses, for example.
+Graduates can also work in social prescribing, employed by either the NHS or a private healthcare company and working in partnership with community groups.

 Find information on employers in healthcare, social care, charity and voluntary work, and other job sectors.